WING POLE 2020 COMPETITION RULES

 If a Contestant leaves the wing-eating area for any reason during the Wing Pole competition, or eats any wings between periods, he or she will be disqualified from further competition.

 Contestants may not make physical contact with other Contestants at any time; any Contestant who deliberately makes contact with another Contestant will be disqualified at the sole discretion of the Club.

 If a Contestant purges or vomits at any point during the competition, he will immediately be disqualified.

-All decisions and disputes will be decided by the Wing Pole commissioner at each Club in his sole discretion.
-All decisions of the Wing Pole commissioner are final.
+All decisions and disputes will be decided by the Wing Pole Staff (judges, counters, etc.) (an individual to be named by each Club in its sole discretion).
+All decisions made by the Wing Pole Staff is final.